Short closed geodesics and the Willmore energy: The tiling induced by a closed geodesic and curvature estimates

 \section{The tiling induced by a closed geodesic and curvature estimates}

-In this section, we will examine how a closed, not necessarily injective geodesic $\gamma\colon \mathbb{S}^1\to \Sigma$ divides a surface $\Sigma$ into \emph{tiles} bounded by geodesic segments.
+In this section, we will examine how a closed geodesic $\gamma\colon \mathbb{S}^1\to \Sigma$ with self-intersections divides a surface $\Sigma$ into \emph{tiles} bounded by geodesic segments.
 In particular, we will prove an upper bound on the total curvature in each of the resulting tiles if $\Sigma=\mathbb{S}^2$.